 Time Traveller - Oliver Patrice Weder (0:00 / 2:41)

-An encyclopedia of mallet instruments recorded with the greatest scrutiny in an environment that gives you a choice of sonic possibilities.
-Each instrument is super deep sampled with numerous round robins, dynamic layers, beaters, bows and articulations.
-A microscopic study of these instruments is also provided by numerous mic channels to give you different perspectives, mixing options and sonic aesthetics.
+An encyclopedia of mallet instruments, expertly recorded in Spitfire's dry space to give you a choice of sonic possibilities.
+Each instrument is super deep sampled with multiple round robins, dynamic layers, beaters, bows and articulations.
+A microscopic study of these instruments is also provided by numerous microphone channels to give you various different perspectives, mixing options and sonic aesthetics.

 The marimba is a direct descendant of the xylophone and looks very much like its ancestor.
-Although composers have written extensively for this instrument only since 1950, it has recently started to come into its own as part of the contemporary orchestra.
-The marimba’s rosewood bars, also arranged in the keyboard fashion, are of course graduated, but thinner, longer, and wider than the xylophone’s, and the resonators have always been part of its construction.
+Although composers have only written extensively for this instrument since 1950, it has recently started to come into its own as part of the contemporary orchestra.
 The playing technique is identical to the xylophone’s, but the marimba’s mellower, deeper sound has generated a different kind of music.
-The size and range of the marimba is fairly standard (although the range of some marimbas goes down to A2 or even F2), and there are no transposition problems since it sounds an octave lower.
-The music can be notated on one or two staffs, in either the treble or bass clef.

-These little beauties are not easy to record well, nor make truly convincing, which is why an extensive mic array gives you choices beyond plugins to get the sound you're looking for, whether mellow and bell like to bright and sparkling.
+The Glockenspiel is not easy to record well or make truly convincing, so our extensive array of microphones gives you choices beyond plugins to get the sound you're looking for, from mellow and bell like to bright and sparkling.

-A bright sounding wooden barred instrument and parent of the lower darker Marimba.
-Whether it be scaling a staircase in the Tom & Jerry cartoons, providing the top end for an awesome American systems percussion session, or providing a darker malevolence in a Jon Brion score, a mallet collection would be incomplete without this primordial tuned percussion instrument.
+A bright sounding wooden barred instrument similar to the Marimba.
+Whether it be scaling a staircase in the Tom & Jerry cartoons, providing the top end for an awesome systems percussion session, or providing a darker malevolence in a Jon Brion score, a mallet collection would be incomplete without this primordial tuned percussion instrument.